washingtonstateuniversity/WSU-Web-Provisioner/README.md

 There are two different ways that Salt can be used to provision a virtual machine in Vagrant.

+### Managed through Scripting

+As you'll see below, Vagrant has direct support for using Salt as a provisioner.
+While this could be extremely useful, there are a few manual steps that we take with an initial server setup that make an alternative method more approachable.

+Shell scripting can be used during the provisioning of a virtual machine to setup a few environment basics before downloading the most recent provisioning setup (this repository) and calling Salt to process it.

+Example:

+{{{
+$script =<<SCRIPT
+  cd /srv && rm -fr serverbase
+  cd /srv && curl -o serverbase.zip -L https://github.com/washingtonstateuniversity/wsu-web-provisioner/archive/master.zip
+  cd /srv && unzip serverbase.zip
+  cd /srv && mv WSU-Web-Provisioner-master wsu-web cp /srv/wsu-web/provision/salt/config/yum.conf /etc/yum.conf
+  sh /srv/wsu-web/provision/bootstrap_salt.sh
+  cp /srv/wsu-web/provision/salt/minions/wsuwp-vagrant.conf /etc/salt/minion.d/
+  salt-call --local --log-level=debug --config-dir=/etc/salt state.highstate
+SCRIPT

+config.vm.provision "shell", inline: $script
+}}}

+This starts by using [cURL](http://curl.haxx.se/) to download the most recent version of the WSU Web Provisioner.
+Over time we'll likely specify a specific version in this URL.
+After staging things in a `wsu-web` directory, we copy over a custom configuration for [yum](http://yum.baseurl.org/).
+This allows us to specify a few things about our use of yum, primarily that we don't try to do any automatic Linux kernel upgrades.
+Once this is set, we check for the Salt installation on the virtual machine through `bootstrap_salt.sh` and then use `salt-call` to process the provisioning configuration.

+This very much mimics a workflow that may exist on a production server and will be useful in ensuring that things are working as expected before going live.

 ### Managed by Vagrant

 Vagrant has [support for Salt as a provisioner](http://docs.vagrantup.com/v2/provisioning/salt.html) by default.
 This allows you to specify a portion of `Vagrantfile` that grabs the proper minion and passes proper highstate information to Salt inside the VM.